LaunchCodeEducation/data-analysis-curriculum/content/spreadsheet-mastery/project-part-2/_index.md

 Now that the basic Cancellation Summary and Detail pages are created, you send the workbook back to your director for additional review.

-Upload the Microsoft Excel Workbook to Canvas under Class 5 Studio: Cancelled Orders Enhancement and click *Submit*.
+Upload the Microsoft Excel Workbook to Canvas under *Spreadsheet Mastery Project: Part 1* and click *Submit*.